spack/spack/lib/spack/docs/signing.rst

     re-signed with the Reputational Key.
-9. The private components of the Reputational Key are decrypted to standard out using ``aws-encryption-cli`` directly into a ``gpg –import …`` standard in statement which imports the key into the keyring mounted in-memory.
+9. The private components of the Reputational Key are decrypted to standard out using ``aws-encryption-cli`` directly into a ``gpg –import …`` statement which imports the key into the keyring mounted in-memory.
 10. The private key is then used to sign each of the json specs and the keyring is removed from disk.